matsduf/zonemaster/docs/test-data/Consistency/consistency05.md

 * T = the message _MUST_ be outputted
 * F = the message must _NOT_ be outputted
-* If the cell is empty, then the presence or non-presence is ignored.
+* - = the presence or non-presence is ignored.

 Message \ Scenario group          | A | B | D | E | F | G | H | I
 :---------------------------------|:--|:--|:--|:--|:--|:--|:--|:--